Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Discussion

+Our results also underscore the critical role of bearing diversity in the training set, as increasing the number of distinct bearings consistently led to improved performance across all evaluated datasets.
+Importantly, our experimental protocol demonstrates that simply enlarging the training set is not sufficient when this increase does not introduce new bearings, since all split configurations (1:4, 2:3, 3:2 and 4:1) were trained with the same number of samples (the total number of samples seen by the model during the entire training is kept fixed) and yet exhibited substantially different performance depending on the number of bearings available for training.
+This behavior indicates that bearing diversity, rather than sample count alone, plays a critical role in achieving generalizable performance.

-Our methodology also highlights the difficulty of avoiding data leakage in the CWRU dataset.
+Finally, our findings further emphasize the difficulty of avoiding data leakage in the CWRU dataset.
 Despite being the most widely used benchmark in bearing fault diagnosis, CWRU presents significant challenges for rigorous evaluation due to its structure.
-In contrast, the PU and UORED-VAFCLS datasets are more amenable to clean bearing-wise splits, making them more suitable for assessing true model generalization.
+In contrast, the PU, UORED-VAFCLS and HUST bearing datasets are more amenable to clean bearing-wise splits, making them more suitable for assessing true model generalization.